 Another excellent Retro/Vintage shop is the second branch of Paraphernalia which focuses on Antiques, Vintage and Retro from 1770 to 1970 in Addington Street.
 If you are approaching from the Arches in the Harbour, there is a set of steps called Jacobs Ladder next to the Sailors Church that provide a good shortcut up on to the West Cliff; Addington Street is just across the road when you exit the steps.
 The original Paraphernalia shop is located in Margate, but the new premises in Ramsgate is larger and has lots of room to show off the interesting furniture and other Vintage and Retro items.

 Addington Street also has some good options to eat and drink – the cool Vinyl Head Cafe, the quirky Queen Charlotte Pub, the Falstaff Hotel and Restaurant and just round the corner on Nelson Crescent you have the Empire Room at the Royal Harbour Hotel.

-The final set of shops are at the top end of the High Street, they are Island Vintage which has a large and diverse collection of ceramics.
-It also sells record players and vinyl and an interesting shop, resplendent in arty graffiti, called Wavey Fashion which specialises in Designer, Vintage Clothing, Footwear & Sportswear.
+The final set of shops are at the top end of the High Street, they include Island Vintage which has a large & diverse collection of ceramics, record players & vinyl, the Ramsgate Thrift Store which sells second hand & vintage clothing and an interesting shop, resplendent in arty graffiti, called Wavey Fashion which specialises in Designer, Vintage Clothing, Footwear & Sportswear.